 For more information about COVID-19 vaccinations specific to Contra Costa County Health Services, please visit: https://www.coronavirus.cchealth.org/vaccine-for-kids

 From the CDC website: Vaccination, along with other preventative measures, can protect children from COVID-19 using the safe and effective vaccines already recommended for use in adolescents and adults in the United States.
-Similar to what was seen in adult vaccine trials, vaccination was nearly 91 percent effective in preventing COVID-19 among children aged 5-11 years.
+Vaccination is effective in preventing severe cases of COVID-19.
 In clinical trials, vaccine side effects were mild, self-limiting, and similar to those seen in adults and with other vaccines recommended for children.
 The most common side effect was a sore arm.

 COVID-19 vaccines have undergone – and will continue to undergo – the most intensive safety monitoring in U.S. history.
 Vaccinating children will help protect them from getting COVID-19 and therefore reducing their risk of severe disease, hospitalizations, or developing long-term COVID-19 complications.
 Getting your children vaccinated can help protect them against COVID-19, as well as reduce disruptions to in-person learning and activities by helping curb community transmission.